Explore Sparklight internet

 There are no contracts with Sparklight internet plans, and the company actually offers a 30-day money-back guarantee if you’re not happy with your service.

-Sparklight’s low data caps are probably the biggest drawback to its internet service.
-With just 350GB on its cheapest plan, households who regularly stream TV and connect more than a few devices at once will almost certainly hit their limit.
+Sparklight’s data caps are probably the biggest drawback to its internet service.
 If you go over your data cap, Sparklight will charge you $10 and provide another 100GB for the rest of the month.
 Each additional 100GB you use will cost another $10, with a maximum of $50/mo.

-You do have the option of getting unlimited data for an extra $40/mo., but this is a lot of money to pay for something most internet providers include for free.
+You do have the option of getting unlimited data for an extra $30/mo., but this is a lot of money to pay for something most internet providers include for free.

 Compare Sparklight internet to other providers